-As supervisors, we expect you to help guide youth and emphasize the importance of first impressions.
 When thinking of ways to help youth reflect on what they feel makes them unique, ask the following questions:

 - 1. What are the three things that make you memorable? - 2.
 What do people always compliment you on? - 3.
-What are you passionate about that you never get tired of talking about? - 4.
+What are you passionate about that you never get tired talking about? - 4.
 What unique experiences have you had?

 Once they have found what makes them unique, work on having them incorporate it into their work.
-This includes through their writing, in the way they describe themselves, in the way they communicate with others, and, ultimately, through the work they produce.
+This includes through their writing, in the way they describe themselves, in the way they communicate with others, and, ultimately through the work they produce.

-Setting yourself apart starts with setting goals; writing down a mission, vision and personal statement; and creating a plan on how you plan to make these things happen.
+Setting yourself apart starts with setting goals, writing down a mission, vision, and personal statement, as well as creating a plan on how you plan to make these things happen.

-YOUR OUTWARD EXPRESSION = HOW PEOPLE PERCEIVE YOU
+YOUR OUTWARD EXPRESSION = HOW PEOPLE MAY PERCEIVE YOU